 Southease is, really and truly, a village in the middle of nowhere.
 The train station lies in a valley cut by the river Ouse, whose (in)famous connection we shall come to shortly.
-People rarely ever get off here- they travel on instead to the more “bustling” towns of Newhaven and Seaford, to throw themselves into the tumult of humanity, in strictly relative terms.
+People rarely ever get off here – they travel on instead to the more “bustling” towns of Newhaven and Seaford, to throw themselves into the tumult of humanity, in strictly relative terms.
 We are walking to Rodmell today to visit Monk’s House, technically in Lewes, but easier to access on foot from Southease.

 Southease, in name and in appearance, reflects an aspect of immense relaxation and calm.
 We feel almost like intruders as we finally figure out which direction the village lies in and walk up to the short bridge spanning the brown waters of the Ouse.
 It is one of the loveliest days we have had, all blue skies and wispy clouds and sunshine.
 The hills have lost some of their velvety lushness, but they are still very welcoming.
 A few picnickers laze on the other bank, the languor the day has inspired in them evident in their eyes and their limbs.

 We walk up the only road in sight; it passes by a few mansions protected by high walls and dense clumps of trees.
-Further ahead, a grey church comes into sight; no extravagantly built cathedral, this, but very charming and with a round tower, one of only three in Sussex.
+Further ahead, a grey church comes into sight; no extravagantly built cathedral, this, but simple and serene, with a round tower, one of only three in Sussex.
 The church is quite small and spartan on the inside, but the green-dappled sunshine throws charming shadows on the pews through the narrow windows.
 Churches never fail to awe me, especially when so endowed with antiquity as this one, tucked away in the South Downs in a remote village few people have heard of.

 We continue our trek to Rodmell, climbing up and down the slightly parched slopes.
 With such a grey summer, it is surprising how little rain seems to have fallen here.
 Thirty minutes of idle walking, and we are in Rodmell and in another churchyard.
 We pass through it and down another road to find ourselves in front of Monk’s House.